 Mary Ainsworth was an American Canadian developmental psychologist.
 For most of her career, she studied the relationship between infants and their primary caregivers.
 Ainsworth is best known for her contributions to Attachment Theory and for developing the Strange Situation test.
 She is also one of the top 100 most frequently cited psychologists in history.

-Mary Ainsworth's Early Life
+Mary Ainsworth's Childhood

 Mary Dinsmore Salter was born on December 1, 1913 in the village of Glendale, Ohio.
 Her parents were Charles and Mary Salter.
 She was raised in a middle-class family and had two younger sisters.
 Salter later acquired the surname “Ainsworth” through marriage.